 Child Support Cost

-The child support amount of support payable varies from family to family and is dependent on a number of factors, including the income of each parent and the amount of time the child is in each parent’s care.
+Child support varies from family to family.
+There a number of factors to consider, including the income of each parent, the child’s age, and the amount of time the child is in each parent’s care.

-The child support cost assumes the obligation of each parent to support their child financially and is, in principle, based on the percentage of time each parent cares for the child.
+The child support percentage assumes the obligation of each parent to support their child financially, which is required by the Family Law Act.
+It is, in principle, based on the time each parent cares for the child.

 When managed by Services Australia, an administrative assessment of your situation is carried out to determine which parent should pay child support and how much.
-This child support assessment is done using a basic 8-step formula that takes into account:
+They will require a copy of any parenting plans or parenting orders that detail the child’s living arrangements.

 This child support formula determines an amount suitable for each child, payable by one parent, usually to the other.

 Usually, parents make their own arrangements for how and when child support payments are made.
-If this is the case, keeping a record of payments for future reference is important.
+Keep payment records for future reference.

-If you and your ex-partner cannot reach an agreement, or if the parent responsible for paying support refuses, Services Australia can collect payment and redistribute it to the other parent.
+If you and your ex-partner cannot agree, or if the parent responsible for paying support refuses, Services Australia can collect payment and redistribute it to the other parent.

-Services Australia can also mandate that their employer deducts the amount from their wages to make the payment.
+Services Australia can also mandate that their employer deduct the amount from their wages to make the payment.
+Are you entitled to be paid child support from your ex-partner, but they’re refusing?
+Our experienced family lawyers can assist you in taking action.

-To estimate the percentage of care used to calculate child support payments, kindly check this care estimator.
+To estimate the care percentage used to calculate child support payments, kindly check this care estimator.

 What is the maximum child support payable in Australia?

-If you and your ex-partner choose to make an agreement privately, this amount may change.
+If the parents discuss an agreement privately, this amount may change.

 Other Common Questions About Child Support

-What if I am unhappy with the outcome of the administrative assessment?
+What if I am unhappy with the outcome of the child support assessment?

 In some cases, the assessment may become unfair if one of you loses your job, one of you has greatly minimised your taxable income for the purpose of the assessment, or if there are significant costs such as private school fees or medical fees for an unwell child.

-If this happens, you can apply for your assessment to be reevaluated by Services Australia via an internal review process or apply to the Social Security Appeal Tribunal for a review.
-In some circumstances, you may be able to apply to the Court.
+If this happens, you can apply for your assessment to be re-evaluated by Services Australia via an internal review process or apply to the Social Security Appeal Tribunal for a review.
+You may be able to apply to the Court.

 Suppose you and your ex-partner made a private child support agreement.
 In that case, our experienced family lawyers can also renegotiate to come to a new arrangement that better suits you and your ex-partner.